GuoJiashu/JJJ/README.md

 	BX LR @ return from function call
 ```
-Additionally, a delay function is imported to this system to increase the stability of the operation of system, which prevents from crash or error occuring during running process.
+Additionally, a delay function is imported to this system to increase the time of the operation of system, which prevents from fast transmitting from the system to the board while pressing the button.
+Furthermore, it increases the stability of the system and protect it from crashing or error occuring during running process.
 Every time we press the button, one LED will be enabled untill all leds are enabled, then it will unenabled last time.

+##Output
+The light patterns would light one by one by pressing the button each time.

+##Limitation
+The system could not loop forever while the button button is pressed all the time.
+It would go to the inifinity loop becasue of missing the function of turning off the LED.

 ### Task C